HakanSait/HakanSait/README.md

 I am 13 year old programmer (learner) from Azerbaijan 🇦🇿.
 Right now I'm living in Türkiye 🇹🇷.
 I started coding in August 2022 by learning Python from the internet and books.
-Beside programming I like to play on guitar 🎸 and speedcube.**
+Beside programming I like to play on guitar 🎸.**

 <br />